 In lecture capture-enabled classrooms, the instructor's audio is recorded via a podium or lavalier microphone.
 Some rooms include multiple ceiling microphones so student questions can also be recorded.
 Only classrooms listed as "Audio and Video" include a webcam for capturing video in the classroom; generally, the webcam is pointed at the instructor podium.

-The equipment in these classrooms (e.g., microphone, speakers, webcam) will also work with the Skype for Business web-conferencing tool.
-Please note that it is always best practice to test Skype for Business in the room before the day of your meeting to familiarize yourself with the equipment in the room.
+The equipment in these classrooms (e.g., microphone, speakers, webcam) will also work with Zoom.
+Please note that it is always best practice to test Zoom in the room before the day of your meeting to familiarize yourself with the equipment in the room.
 When possible, schedule access to the room 15-30 minutes before the start of the meeting for setup.

-If you wish to use Panopto or Skype for Business in a classroom that has not been configured yet, submit a request form.
+If you wish to use Panopto or Zoom in a classroom that has not been configured yet, submit a request form.

 Support for Panopto